j0rd1smit/JPackmanQLearning/README.md

 **By Jordi Smit**

 ----------
-This repository changes the [ jpacman-framework](https://github.com/SERG-Delft/jpacman-framework) of Arie van Deursen into a reinforcement learning enviroment.
-The main aim of this repository is to give a visual indication of how reinforcement learning works inside a maze.
+This repository changes the [ jpacman-framework](https://github.com/SERG-Delft/jpacman-framework) of Arie van Deursen into a reinforcement learning environment.
+The main goal of this repository is to give a visual indication of how reinforcement learning works inside a maze.

 ## Controls
-The enviroment has a GUI with the following control buttons:
+The environment has a GUI with the following control buttons:

  - The 'start' button activates the agent;
  - The 'stop' button freezes the agent;
- - The 'train max speed' button trains the agent at a much heigher speed;
+ - The 'train max speed' button trains the agent at a much higher speed;
- - The 'toggle training' button toggle the agents desicion making between eps-greedy and greedy;
+ - The 'toggle training' button toggles the agents desicion making process between eps-greedy and greedy;

 ## Demo:
 The demo shows how the GUI can be used and how the environment can easily be changed using text files: